simeng-yang/Re-Vim-d/README.md

 ./vm <file-to-be-opened>
 ```

-Disclaimer: Due to Policy #71, source code of this project is not publically available.
+Disclaimer: Due to University of Waterloo Policy #71, source code of this project is not publically available.
 However, I can share the source code upon  request at my discretion.